Operation Trojan Shield: Distribution and usage

-The ANOM devices consisted of a messaging app running on Android smartphones that had been specially modified to disable normal functions such as voice telephony, email, or location services, and with the addition of PIN entry screen scrambling to randomise the layout of the numbers, the deletion of all information on the phone if a specific PIN is entered, and the option for the automatic deletion of all information if unused for a specific period of time.
+The ANOM devices consisted of a messaging app running on Android smartphones with a custom ROM called ArcaneOS that had been specially modified to disable normal functions such as voice telephony, email, or location services, and with the addition of PIN entry screen scrambling to randomise the layout of the numbers, the deletion of all information on the phone if a specific PIN is entered, and the option for the automatic deletion of all information if unused for a specific period of time.

-The app was opened by entering a specific calculation within the calculator app, described by the developer of GrapheneOS as "quite amusing security theater", where the messaging app then communicated with other devices via supposedly secure proxy servers, which also – unknown to the app's users – copied all sent messages to servers controlled by the FBI.
-The FBI could then decrypt the messages with a private key associated with the message, without ever needing remote access to the devices.
+The app was opened by entering a specific calculation within the calculator app, described by the developer of GrapheneOS as "quite amusing security theater", where the messaging app then communicated with other devices via supposedly secure proxy servers, which also – unbeknownst to the app's users – copied all sent messages to servers controlled by the FBI.
+The FBI could then decrypt the messages with a private key associated with the message, without ever needing physical access to the devices.
 The devices also had a fixed identification number assigned to each user, allowing messages from the same user to be connected to each other.

 About 50 devices were distributed in Australia for beta testing from October 2018.
 The intercepted communications showed that every device was used for criminal activities, primarily being used by organised criminal gangs.
 About 125 devices were shipped to different drop-off points to the United States in 2020.

 Use of the app spread through word of mouth, and was also encouraged by undercover agents; drug trafficker Hakan Ayik was identified "as someone who was trusted and was going to be able to successfully distribute this platform", and without his knowledge was encouraged by undercover agents to use and sell the devices on the black market, further expanding its use.
 After users of the devices requested smaller and newer phones, new devices were designed and sold; customer service and technical assistance was also provided by the company.
 The most commonly used languages on the app were Dutch, German and Swedish.

 After a slow start, the rate of distribution of ANOM increased from mid-2019.
 By October 2019, there were several hundred users.
 By May 2021, there had been 11,800 devices with ANOM installed, of which about 9,000 were in use.
 New Zealand had 57 users of the ANOM communication system.
 The Swedish Police had access to conversations from 1,600 users, of which they focused their surveillance on 600 users.
 Europol stated 27 million messages were collected from ANOM devices across over 100 countries.

-Some skepticism of the app did exist; one March 2021 WordPress blog post called the app a scam.
+Some skepticism of the app did exist; one WordPress blog post in March 2021 called the app a scam.

+Law enforcement operational methodology

+The following is alleged by the FBI: